imagej/pyimagej/doc/Install.md

 If installing via pip, we recommend using a [virtualenv](https://virtualenv.pypa.io/) to avoid cluttering up or mangling your system-wide or user-wide Python environment.
-Alternately, you can use conda just for its virtual environment feature (`conda create -n pyimagej python=3.8; conda activate pyimagej`) and then simply `pip install` everything into that active environment.
+Alternately, you can use mamba just for its virtual environment feature (`mamba create -n pyimagej python=3.8; mamba activate pyimagej`) and then simply `pip install` everything into that active environment.

-There are several ways to install things via pip, but we will not enumerate them all here; these instructions will assume you know what you are doing if you chose this route over conda above.
+There are several ways to install things via pip, but we will not enumerate them all here; these instructions will assume you know what you are doing if you chose this route over conda/mamba above.

 1. Install [Python 3](https://python.org/).
 As of this writing, PyImageJ has been tested with Python 3.6, 3.7, 3.8, 3.9, and 3.10.